ChelseaGuan/COVID-19-Database-System/README.md

 ### Tables in the covid19_phcs database
+The MySQL code to create tables and triggeres and populate tables is provided in MySQL_Create_Tables_Triggers.sql.
+The MySQL code to perform queries is provided in MySQL_Display_Tables_Queries.sql.

 #### Alert
 The Alert table describes the four alert states: green, yellow, orange, red.